jjuanino/clame/doc/building_patches.rst

     clame will set the variable to some non empty value in the environment at the install stage (``1`` to be precise, but it is irrelevant and may change in future releases).
 When is set to ``n``, clame will *not* set the variable, and it will be taken out of the environment.
-Is like if the variable never exists.

 .. warning::
     You cannot define a info variable in input file.
 It will raise an error at